jacob-armiger/react-portfolio-site/src/content/projects/comic-list-webscraper.md

 ---
 title: "comic-list-webscraper"
 image: "./comic_list.png"
-description: "A web application that dynamically wrangles data from comicbookreadingorders.com to provide users a method to track reading progress."
+description: "A web application that dynamically scrapes data from comicbookreadingorders.com to provide users a method to track reading progress."
 tags:
 - python
 - Flask